 - i.
-All persons, including employees, are strongly encouraged to report incidents of discrimination and harassment to the Title IX and Anti-Discrimination Coordinator.
-The Title IX and Anti-Discrimination Coordinator is available to offer supportive measures and resources and to answer questions about the University's policy and grievance procedures. - ii.
-Any person (whether or not the person reporting is the person alleged to be the Complainant) may report discrimination or harassment in person, on the Salve Regina University Website Bias Misconduct Report Form at https://salve-advocate.symplicity.com/public report/index.php/pid095259, by mail, by telephone, or by electronic mail, using the contact information listed for the Title IX and Anti-Discrimination Coordinator in Appendix A, or by any other means that results in the Title IX and Anti-Discrimination Coordinator receiving the person's verbal or written report.
-Such report may be made at any time (including during non-business hours) by using the telephone number or electronic mail address, or by mail to the office address, listed for the Title IX and Anti-Discrimination Coordinator.3 - iii.
+All persons, including employees, are strongly encouraged to report incidents of discrimination to the Anti-Discrimination Coordinator.
+The Anti-Discrimination Coordinator is available to offer supportive measures and resources and to answer questions about the University's policy and grievance procedures. - Any person (whether or not the person reporting is the person alleged to be the Complainant) may report discrimination in person, on the Salve Regina University Website Bias Misconduct Report Form at https://salveadvocate.symplicity.com/public report/index.php/pid095259 , by mail, by telephone, or by electronic mail, using the contact information listed for the Anti-Discrimination Coordinator in Appendix A, or by any other means that results in the Anti-Discrimination Coordinator receiving the person's verbal or written report.
+Such report may be made at any time (including during non-business hours) by using the telephone number or electronic mail address, or by mail to the office address, listed for the Anti-Discrimination Coordinator.3 - iii.
 A Complainant may request that the University not investigate and/or adjudicate the report under the formal complaint procedures described herein.
 The University will make all reasonable efforts to honor the request.
-However, in certain circumstances, the University may have to pursue a formal complaint.
-These circumstances include, but are not limited to, instances when the University has received multiple reports of misconduct by the same individual or when the conduct reported poses a compelling risk to the health and safety of members of the University community, which includes the complainant. - iv.
-Upon receiving a report of discrimination (including sexual harassment), if the Title IX and Anti-Discrimination Coordinator is made aware of the identity of a Complainant, the Title IX and Anti-Discrimination Coordinator will make all reasonable efforts to promptly contact the Complainant to discuss the availability of supportive measures, consider the Complainant's wishes with respect to supportive measures,4 inform the Complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the Complainant the process for filing a formal complaint.5
+However, in certain circumstances, the University may have to pursue a complaint.
+These circumstances include, but are not limited to, instances when the University has received multiple reports of misconduct by the same individual or when the conduct reported poses a compelling risk to the health and safety of members of the University community, which includes the Complainant. - iv.
+Upon receiving a report of discrimination, the Anti-Discrimination Coordinator is made aware of the identity of a Complainant, the Anti-Discrimination Coordinator will make all reasonable efforts to promptly contact the Complainant to discuss the availability of supportive measures, consider the Complainant's wishes with respect to supportive measures,4 inform the Complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the Complainant the process for filing a formal complaint.5 - v.
+Upon receiving a report of discrimination, if the Respondent is unknown or is not a faculty, staff, or student member of the University, the Anti-Discrimination Coordinator will make all reasonable efforts to provide the Complainant with supportive measures, as well as information and options regarding potential criminal processes.
+The Anti-Discrimination Coordinator may also take appropriate actions to protect the